 “Okay, now you can see it.
 I belongs in the subject.
 I play games.
 And me belongs in the predicate, like Play a game with me.”

 The next day, Ms. Sneed once again stood in front of her class.
 “Yesterday we learned about pronouns,” she said.
-“After you finish your daily language review, I’ll begin teaching point of view.”
+“After you finish your daily language review, I’ll begin teaching literature activities that focus on first- and third-person point of view.”

-Ms. Sneed walked to her computer and pulled up the Point of View slideshow.
+Ms. Sneed walked to her computer and pulled up the point of view slideshow.
 As her students finished their daily work, she explained.
 “This presentation will review pronouns first.
 Then, you will see some excerpts from popular picture books.
 If the excerpt uses first person, hold up one finger.
-For second person, hold up two fingers; and for third, three.
+For third person, hold up three fingers.
 Then the fun begins.
 We’ll see if you can name the picture book and the author.”
 Her students wiggled in their seats.
 They loved challenges.